 * U.S. drillers cut rigs for first time in three weeks

-* Concerns of U.S. sanctions against Iran also support crude
+* Fear of renewed U.S. sanctions against Iran also support crude

-"Investors took their cue from falling U.S. drilling counts," said Wang Xiao of Guotai Junan Futures.
-"But increasing trade friction between China and the U.S. is likely to rock global markets and tarnish bullish sentiment in crude oil markets."
+"Investors took their cue from falling U.S drilling counts," Wang Xiao, head of crude oil research with Guotai Junan Futures said.
+"But increasing trade friction between China and U.S. is likely to rock global markets and tarnish bullish sentiment in crude oil markets."

 Trading volumes on Monday are likely to be low as many countries, especially in Europe, will still be on Easter holiday.

 (Reporting by Henning Gloystein in SINGAPORE and Meng Meng in BEIJING Editing by Aaron Sheldrick)